scroll to top

 Key Takeaways

-The Alabama Talent Triad makes skills-based hiring possible by aligning education and training programs to skills and validating them in digital learning records so any employer in the state can implement recruiting, hiring, and advancing employees based on validated skills.
+The Alabama Talent Triad makes skills-based hiring possible by aligning education and training programs to credentials with affiliated skills and validating them in learning & employment records so any employer in the state can implement recruiting, hiring, and advancing employees based on validated skills and credentials.

 In this way, the Talent Triad offers, for free, what other platforms and products do not by connecting Alabamians more efficiently and effectively with jobs and employers with qualified candidates based on what they know and can do.

-The Talent Triad goes beyond other recruiting and job posting platforms in several key ways:
+The Talent Triad goes beyond other recruiting and job posting platforms in several important ways:

-3. The Talent Triad provides validated skills and competencies to employers using a digital learning and employment record (LER).
-These new skills based transcripts eliminate the need for job seekers to spend hours searching for potential roles.
-The platform connects workers to job descriptions based on their validated skills and competencies, and even suggests additional learning opportunities for workers to continue to build their skills for roles that are beyond their current skill sets.
+- The Talent Triad provides validated skills and credentials to employers using a digital LER.
+These new skills-based transcripts eliminate the need for job seekers to spend hours searching for potential roles.
+The platform connects workers to job descriptions based on their validated skills and credentials, and even suggests additional learning opportunities for workers to continue to build their skills and credentials for roles that are beyond their current skill sets.

 Moving beyond resume platforms and job sites, the Talent Triad is a true skills-based talent marketplace designed to reduce pain points for employers and job seekers, while building a comprehensive systemic understanding for policy makers and system leaders of both the talent supply and demand in the state.